 The idea is simple in principle: scholarly records ought to be transparent – available to examine and learn from for all.
 Much of scientific production and communication these days has a heavy digital footprint so the Nexus is nothing but simply connecting the loose strands, right?
 Yet, as the scholarly record is a reflection of the continuous progress made by multiple actors within the context of scientific structures and processes, bringing the Nexus to life is a little short of simple.

-“What we think of as metadata is expanding, and the notion of ‘content types’ is changing” – said Ginny Hendricks.
+“What we think of as metadata is expanding, and the notion of ‘record types’ is changing” – said Ginny Hendricks.
 A great majority of scholarly ‘objects’, whether they are data sets, research articles, monographs, or others, undergo many processes (including review, publication, licensing, correction, derivation) and influence knowledge and practice over time.

 Making that progress visible and discoverable will allow for tracing the development of ideas and changes in our thinking over time.
 Transparency of the complete scholarly records will help to understand the impact of science funding and changing policies.
 It can support a more robust and comprehensive assessment of research, and contribute to improving integrity within as well as public trust in sciences.